PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 ------------------------------------------------------------------------

 This is a variant of Obj\_array which is intended to behave identically.
-It\'s a performance optimization for Obj\_arrays whose elements are large&mdash;longer than 32 bytes or so.
+It's a performance optimization for Obj\_arrays whose elements are large---longer than 32 bytes or so.

 Sending select: to an Obj\_array selects an element which will receive subsequent messages.
 This works by actually copying the element out of